-The NKJV is a dangerous Bible because the closer something appears to being the truth without actually being the complete truth, the more deceptive it is.
+The NKJV is a dangerous Bible because the closer something appears to be the truth without actually being a complete truth, the more deceptive it is.
 The NKJV is a transition Bible that will likely lead people to more liberal translations.
-It takes just a little leaven to the leaven the whole lump.
+It takes just a little leaven to leaven the whole lump.

 The NKJV Bible claims to be an updated version of the KJB.
 In the preface to the NKJV the claim is made that this new version will unlock “for today’s readers the spiritual treasures found especially in the Authorized Version of the Holy Scriptures.”
 Sorry, but only the Holy Spirit can do that for a real Bible believer (1 Cor.
 2:9-16).
 The NKJV does not unlock spiritual treasures; it hides them!